B&Bs For Vets: Rules of participation and ideas to make it fun in 2013

 Rules of Participation for B&Bs

-- In order to participate, each B&B must offer one free room on Sunday, November 11, 2012 to vets.
+- In order to participate, each B&B must offer at least one free room on Sunday, November 10, 2012 or Monday, November 11, 2013.
+The free room must have no restrictions, i.e. offers of buy one night, get one night free will NOT be approved.

 - B&Bs may choose to include more than one room in the B&Bs for the Vets promotion.
 It’s up to the innkeeper.
 While you must offer at least one free room for your participation to be approved, you can offer discounts on additional rooms or discounts on additional nights for Vets.
 NOTE: Some innkeepers create either a lottery or a waiting list and wait to award rooms until closer to Veterans Day.
 Other innkeepers create forms which interested Vets complete, allowing the innkeeper to get more information about the vet seeking a room and then awarding rooms accordingly.
 This is one way to “vet the vets” and insure that deserving veterans get your free rooms.

 - Innkeepers are highly encouraged to take a credit card number to hold a reservation for the free room.
-In 2010 there was a significant problem with no-shows and the credit card hold helped to prevent this from happening in 2011.
+In 2010 there was a significant problem with no-shows and the credit card hold helped to prevent this from happening in 2011 and 2012.
 In the event of a no-show, participating veterans should know their card will be charged for the full value of the room.

 - Innkeepers are responsible for posting their offers on the BetterwaytoStay.com site.
 They are also responsible for updating their listsing on the Better Way To Stay website when their rooms are full.